-Ryan school murder: Supreme Court to hear Pradyuman's father's plea challenging anticipatory bail to school officials
+Ryan school murder: Supreme Court to hear plea of Class 2 student's father challenging anticipatory bail to school officials - Firstpost

 The court had said that the Pintos would not try to influence the witnesses, tamper with any evidence or leave the country without permission of the court.

-Pradyuman Thakur was found with his throat slit in the school washroom in Gurugram on 8 September.
-School bus conductor Ashok Kumar was arrested by Haryana Police in
+The seven-year-old was found with his throat slit in the school washroom in Gurugram on 8 September.
+School bus conductor Ashok Kumar was arrested by Haryana Police in connection with the crime.

-However, a Gurgaon civil court had granted bail to Kumar on a bond of Rs 50,000.
+However, a Gurugram civil court had granted bail to Kumar on a bond of Rs 50,000.

 The CBI, which took over the investigation on 22 September, apprehended a Class 11 student in connection with the killing.